 Restrictions Before Patients Can Receive Sedation DentistryFor most oral surgeries, our doctors will use IV sedation or general anesthesia.
 Because of this, our team will provide you with detailed instructions before the day of your surgery, which will include important restrictions you should follow in order to receive sedation dentistry.

-This is a restriction that applies to everyone in Fort Worth!
+This is a restriction that applies to every one of our patients!
 Before you can receive sedation dentistry, our doctors will provide you with important pre-op dietary restrictions.
 You should avoid eating and drinking anything for at least 12 hours prior to your procedure.
 If you fail to follow this restriction and choose to eat or drink, your procedure will most likely have to be rescheduled.
 This is done as a safety precaution.
 If you have food or drink on your stomach after you receive sedation, you could vomit or aspirate while you are under the effects of anesthesia.
 These complications can be serious, which is why it is important to follow the instructions our doctors provide.

 If you take medication or supplements on a regular basis, be sure to let our doctors know.
 Unless your prescribing physician indicates that you need to continue taking a medication for your safety, our doctors will require you to refrain from taking any medication the morning of your surgery.
 They will also make contact with your prescribing physician in order to make the best decision to keep you safe.